lfd-hydrants/lfd-hydrants/README.md

 - ⏳ Role-based permissions (admin vs. field user) — currently all authenticated users have full read/write access; needs tightening before real rollout

+## Latest build — no new SQL, app-level only

+- **Dates display as MM/DD/YYYY** everywhere in the UI (CSV/PDF exports still use YYYY-MM-DD for spreadsheet sortability — flag if you'd rather those match too).
+- **Log tab overhaul**: entries are clickable to reopen an edit form matching their activity type and save changes directly; plain "Wet/Dry:" text replaced with a simple green/red tag scheme (Good/Dry/Cleared = green, everything else = red); status filter now covers every activity type and **defaults to "Needs Attention"** (hides Good/Dry/Cleared).
+- **Stats tab redesigned** around operational/time metrics (This Week/This
+  Month shifts, hours, entries logged, hours by company) since Campaigns and Reports now cover hydrant-condition rollups better than Stats did.
+- **Settings tab flags unsaved changes** — editing a field highlights that card's Save button until it's actually saved.
+- **Campaign Detail shows the full department picture from day one** — every company/division with hydrants for that activity shows up (0% / "not started" if they haven't begun), not just companies already working.
+- **Campaigns list has Year and Activity Type filters.**
+- **Reports tab redesign**: company selector is a wrapped multi-select chip grid (+ "All Companies"), activity type is a chip selector, a **summary card shows first** (counts only) and the full row table only renders once something narrows the scope — so it never becomes an unusable 500-row wall by default.
+Campaign Detail has a "View in Reports" button that jumps here pre-filtered.
+- **PDF export** added alongside CSV — same filters, formatted/searchable, suitable to hand directly to Water & Sewer (via jsPDF, loaded from CDN).
+- **Settings → Add Company** — create a new company (name + login code +
+  optional chief flag) directly from the app, no SQL needed.

 ## Accounts

 - **Supabase project**: `byddmktjldogehwhapog` (URL: `https://byddmktjldogehwhapog.supabase.co`)